Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Results

 \subsection{Possible ejection of the protostars}

-Following the merging phenomenon, our final snapshot contains nearly six protostars of different masses that are distributed throughout the cloud.
+Following the merging phenomenon, our final snapshot at $t\approx10^6$ yr contains nearly four protostars of different masses that are distributed throughout the cloud.
 The evolution of the mass function of these protostars has already been discussed in the previous section.
 Here we describe the possible implications of our findings.

 The scatter diagram in Fig. \ref{fig:sum} denotes that three protostars contain an effective radial velocity that exceeds the escape velocity of the system.
 Hence, there is a possibility for these protostars to get ejected from the cloud.
-We observe that two of the ejected protostars contain low mass ($M_{p2}\approx0.35M_{\odot}$ and $M_{p5}\approx0.72M_{\odot}$), while another one tends to have a slightly higher mass ($M_{p9}\approx1.44M_{\odot}$).
-According to the theoretical perception of stellar evolution, massive stars have a shorter lifespan and stars with a mass $<0.8M_{\odot}$ (shown in the red dashed line) have the possibility to enter the zero-age-main-sequence (ZAMS) phase.
+We observe that two of the ejected protostars contain low mass ($M_{p2}\approx0.35\ M_{\odot}$ and $M_{p5}\approx0.72\ M_{\odot}$), while another one tends to have a slightly higher mass ($M_{p9}\approx\ 1.44\ M_{\odot}$).
+According to the theoretical perception of stellar evolution, massive stars have a shorter lifespan and stars with a mass $\lesssim0.8\ M_{\odot}$ (shown in the red dashed line) have the possibility to enter the zero-age-main-sequence (ZAMS) phase.
 In view of this consensus, we can presume that both the low-mass protostars, i.e., p2 and p5, are likely to enter the ZAMS phase, and hence become the probable candidates to be survived for a longer period of time.
-On the other hand, the mass of the protostar p9 is close to the value of the Chandrasekhar limit, which also seems to be an interesting finding in our simulation.

-The other protostars appears to contain more mass ($M_{p1},M_{p4}\approx24.2M_{\odot}$ and $M_{p3}\approx5.95M_{\odot}$, respectively) during the course of evolution.
-This diagram shows another distinct feature, i.e., the protostars at progressively higher masses localise at lower radial distances.
-This is because the accretion phenomenon acts longer in these protostars, resulting in a more significant impact of the dynamic friction, that drags them towards to the central regime.
+The other protostar appears to contain more mass ($M_{p1}\approx74.24\ M_{\odot}$) during the course of evolution.
 These high-mass stars may either develop the seed of the black holes or explode as PISN supernovas depending on the accretion phenomenon and other physical properties of the system.